Article Hero

 Euro to Dollar Price Predictions 2024

-Here we look at the Euro to Dollar (EUR/USD) forecast for 2024, including comments from highly-rated FX strategists.
+Here we look at the Euro to Dollar (EUR/USD) forecast for 2024, including comments from highly rated FX strategists.

-Euro To Dollar Forecast End-2023: Lowered To 1.07 At BNP Paribas
+Euro To Dollar Forecast End-2024: 1.14 At BNP Paribas

 BNP Paribas said that EURUSD has underperformed their expectations over the past month following the ECB's September meeting, in its October edition of Markets 360.
 Additionally, stated that "The current account has normalized and is now in a comfortable surplus – implying that the EUR will be more resilient as global growth slows – and portfolio flows show that this surplus is not being recycled abroad, as has typically been the case in the past."